-Identification of segments:-
+Identification of segments:

 a) The Group's operating businesses are organized and managed separately according to the nature of services provided, with each segment representing a strategic business unit that offers different products and serves different markets.
-Based on the operation, the Group has identified primary business segments - Financing and Power Generation and based on the geography of operation, the Group has identified secondary segments - Within India and Outside India.
+Based on the operation, the Group has identified primary business segments - Financing, Power Generation and Insurance broking and based on the geography of operation, the Group has identified secondary segments - Within India and Outside India.